nedatrifkovic/fake-news-nlp/README.md

    2. Run the **EDA notebook** to generate the **interim dataset**:

       ```bash
+      # Option 1: Using jupyter notebook
       jupyter notebook notebooks/eda.ipynb

+      # Option 2: Using jupyter lab (if you prefer)
+      jupyter lab notebooks/eda.ipynb

+      # Option 3: Using VS Code (if you have Jupyter extension)
+      code notebooks/eda.ipynb
       ```

+      **Note**: Run all cells in the notebook to generate `data/interim/interim.csv`

    3. Run the **preprocessing script** to generate the **processed dataset**: